lakurdinawebsite/lakurdinawebsite.github.io/content/sections/section0.md

 # Lakurdina

-Welcome to Lakurdina.
-Where a small group of contributors publish articles on subjects that interest them.
+Welcome to Lakurdina; The Blue Lake.
+Here a small group of contributors publish articles on subjects that interest them.